-What could have possibly caused the iPhone 6s speakers to stop working?
+What could have possibly caused the iPhone 6s speakers to stop working or random stops?

 Despite having poor reputation when it comes to its original speaker/audio output, many users of the iPhone 6s did not deem it as an issue.
 But it is a different story for those who are very particularly with audio outputs.

 Pertinent issues such as popping noise and random stops on the iPhone speakers are usually blamed on faulty hardware or possible damage to any of the audio system components.
 Meanwhile, other users have encountered the same issues due to software glitches or apps malfunction.
 Sometimes, the speaker problem is specific to an application while other cases are tied to a faulty device itself.
 Furthermore, audio or speaker malfunctions can appear among other symptoms of corrupt apps on the iPhone.

 An issue on the iPhone speakers that suddenly stopped working can also denote potential hardware damage.
 This is likely the case if the iPhone have had prior incidents of accidental drops or exposure to liquid.
 The location of the speaker which is at the bottom of the iPhone makes it more susceptible to damage from accidental drops.
 Once the very thin piece of material that produces sound waves gets damage, the iPhone speaker would start to emit static noises.
 Unfortunately, hardware-related issues like would already require a professional or technical aid in order to get fixed.